November 27, 2025

 • Short videos for complex content, step-by-step instructions, or explanations

-• Texts for foundational knowledge, checklists, or background information
+• Texts for fundamentals, checklists, or background knowledge

 • Quizzes for self-assessment